 A portion of the Frank Russell Recreation Area is proposed as a potential resort site.

-Approximately 467 acres is available for the development of a resort facility featuring hotel accommodations, formal/casual dining, boat mooring facilities, conference center, and on/off season recreational opportunities.
+Approximately 119 acres is available for the development of a resort facility featuring hotel accommodations, formal/casual dining, boat mooring facilities, conference center, and on/off season recreational opportunities.
+Of the locations designated for this purpose on the Project, market analysis and feasibility yield that Frank Russell is best suited to service this purpose.